 The Ley de Dependencia is a law that provides access to many services and benefits funded partially or totally by the State for dependent people of all ages.
-To get the services, the dependant or their representative has to apply for the Ley de Dependencia through the local Spanish Social Services department.
+To access the services, the dependant or their representative has to apply for the Ley de Dependencia through the local Spanish Social Services department.

 The services and financial support available depends on the level of dependency and conditions that the applicant has.
 This is medically assessed with a points system.
-There are three levels dependency:
+There are three levels of dependency:

 1st degree (moderate dependency/dependencia moderada): when someone needs help once a day for basic activities (25 to 49 points).

 2nd degree (severe dependency/dependencia severa): when someone requires help two to three times a day to perform basic activities, but does not require permanent assistance (50 to 74 points).